azizdeghais/GDBS-I/README.md

 The participant is either a student/staff member of Humboldt University, Charité-student or Erasmus student.
 You need a matriculation number and HU/Charité email address.
 Erasmus students may use their private email until they receive an HU email address.
 Staff may participate in language courses only for official work-related reasons and with prior approval from their supervisor and the staff development office.
 Enrollment is available only online.

+### Major Fixes:
+SQL request updated: Changed from a fixed ID of 1 to a dynamic queried ID (e.g., 2, 3, 4).